Last Updated by

 The personalities offering courses include chef Gordon Ramsey, who teaches a cookery course, film makers David Lynch and Werner Herzog, and musicians like Tom Morello and Christina Aguilera.
 There is a whole host of other famous names offering to share the secrets that have made them so successful too.

-The main focus is on the creative arts at Masterclass.
+The main focus is on the creative arts at Masterclass as you’ll find during this Masterclass Review.
 There is a preponderance of personalities from the world of film-making and music, as well as plenty of writers.
 Interestingly, as well as the courses in subjects like thriller writing and acting, you can also learn poker strategy from the likes of Daniel Negreanu.
 Serena Williams will even give you tennis lessons, and Stephen Curry’s Masterclass course is there to provide some basketball tips.

 What you will not find much of at Masterclass is courses in practical or scientific subjects.
-This is not the website to use if you want to learn about computer coding, for example, or how to fit tyres onto a car.
+This Masterclass Review would suggest that it is not the website to use if you want to learn about computer coding, for example, or how to fit tyres onto a car.
 One scientific course available is taught by astronaut Chris Hadfield, who shares his expertise in space exploration.

 There is, of course, no need to travel anywhere to study from these experts in their fields.
 All the course materials can be accessed in your home on the internet.
 The big selling point of this course provider is that the teachers are world-renowned celebrities.
 In terms of what is actually taught, the focus is much more about sharing insights into success than it is about learning applicable skills.